 Radon Monitor for Continuous Home Radon Testing , An Electronic Radon Gas Alarm

-Safety Siren Pro 3 HS71512 digital radon gas alarm for home safety: know radon gas levels.
+Safety Siren Pro 3 HS71512 digital radon gas alarm for home safety: know radon gas levels that fluctuate throughout the year.
 Radon gas causes lung cancer .
 Plug in.
 48 hours later, the first radon level displays.
 Know if your house needs radon mitigation .
 This electronic radon monitor is the only EPA evaluated radon gas alarm , the Safety Siren Pro 3 Electronic Radon Gas DetectorHS71512 from Family Safety Products.

 Safety Siren Pro3 Electronic Radon Meter Features: